ironhack-labs/lab-react-fake-store/README.md

 ### Iteration 1 | Products List

-In the `HomePage` component, make an HTTP request to the Fake Store API endpoint **Get all products** to retrieve the list of all products. <br> The API endpoint you should make a request to is:
+In the `ProductListPage` component, make an HTTP request to the Fake Store API endpoint **Get all products** to retrieve the list of all products. <br> The API endpoint you should make a request to is:

 **`GET`** **`https://fakestoreapi.com/products`**